CP Introduction Video

 Created as an internal video to train employees, this cathodic protection video is great for anyone that wants to understand the basics of CP.
 The summary below outlines the topics discussed and their corresponding times in this “CP 101” video.

-CHAPTER 1: What is Cathodic Protection?
+CHAPTER 1: Introduction to Cathodic Protection

 (0:36, 7:07) Cathodic Protection (CP) is an electrochemical process where DC current is applied to a metal to slow or stop corrosion currents.
 When properly applied, CP stops the corrosion reaction from occurring.